-Further, the following activities are planned for 2017:
+Further, the following activities are planned for 2018:

-- "Seminar on the OSCE Code of Conduct on Politico-Military Aspects of Security for participating States and Partners for Co-operation," in Budva, Montenegro.
-The objectives of the seminar in Montenegro are to raise awareness, to promote the Code of Conduct among participating States, particularly from South East Europe, and to engage in discussions and dialogue about its important principles and commitments.
-The seminar will further address issues related to the democratic control of armed and security forces, security sector reform, parliamentary oversight and the respect for international humanitarian and human rights law for armed forces personnel..
-The seminar is planned to be hold in May 2017, co-sponsored by Switzerland, Germany and Austria. - "Outreach conference on the OSCE Code of Conduct on Politico-Military Aspects of Security for participating States of North America" in Washington D.C., USA.
-The objectives of the envisaged conference in Washington D.C. are to raise awareness, to promote the Code of
+"Seminar on the OSCE Code of Conduct on Politico-Military Aspects of Security for participating States and Partners for Co-operation," in Bucharest, Romania.
+The objectives of the seminar in Romania are to raise awareness, to promote the Code of Conduct among participating States, particularly from Eastern Europe and neighboring regions.
+The seminar will further address issues related to the democratic control of armed and security forces, security sector reform, parliamentary oversight and the respect for international humanitarian and human rights law for armed forces personnel.
+The seminar is planned to be hold in May 2018, co-sponsored by Switzerland, Germany and Austria.

-• Preparation of the "Compilation of Practical Examples on Democratic Control of Armed and Security Forces" (CPE DCAF): In order to further improving the dissemination of norms and principles of the OSCE Code of Conduct, Switzerland and several co-sponsors aim at producing and providing a compilation of practical implementation examples of the prescriptions of the Code as another and useful toolkit to support awareness raising, better implementation and outreach activities.
+- "Awareness Rising Seminar on the OSCE Code of Conduct on Politico-Military Aspects of Security for the Asian OSCE Partners for Co-operation".
+This seminar aims at initialising the promotion of the OSCE Code of Conduct towards the Asian OSCE Partners for Co-operation with special emphasis on regional CSBMs.
+It is planned for Fall 2018 and co-sponsored by Germany and Austria; - Ongoing preparation of the "Compilation of Practical Examples on Democratic Control of Armed and Security Forces" (CPE DCAF): In order to further improving the dissemination of norms and principles of the OSCE Code of Conduct, Switzerland and several co-sponsors aim at producing and providing a compilation of practical implementation examples of the prescriptions of the Code as another and useful toolkit to support awareness raising, better implementation and outreach activities.
 The document is intended to be contemporary, practical and easy to implement.
 Further, the document aims at identifying and highlighting practical and feasible examples, fulfilling the norms and provisions enshrined in the Code, stemming primarily from almost 20 years of implementation experience of 57 OSCE participating States.
-The CPE DCAF is scheduled to be introduced at the OSCE Ministerial Meeting 2017 in Vienna.

-Previously, Switzerland co-organised and co-sponsored, mainly together with Austria and Germany, the seminars of Kazakhstan, Bosnia-Herzegovina, Belarus, Ukraine, Latvia, Malta, Mongolia, Tunisia, and Serbia.
+Previously, Switzerland co-organised and co-sponsored, mainly together with Austria and Germany, the seminars of Kazakhstan, Bosnia-Herzegovina, Belarus, Ukraine, Latvia, Malta, Mongolia, Tunisia, Serbia, Montenegro and the USA.